Turkish-Style Beef Köfte Kebab Recipe

 Köfte are meatball recipes found in many middle eastern and eastern European cuisines.
 From kafta to kofte to köfte, they are simple everyday dishes to cook up at home.
 When writing this recipe, I surveyed various family members about their favorite köfte recipes, and got several more variations than I expected!

-Having the right beef is the key to making delicious beef recipes.
+Having the right beef is the key to making this delicious beef kofte kebab.
 One of my favorite farmers and sources for grass-fed and pastured beef in California is J and J grass fed beef.
 They are a family-run operation that delivers to your door in Southern California.
 If you are considering trying grass-fed, pastured beef, but are unsure where to start, ordering from them is a good place to start.

 It is not necessary to use skewers in this recipe, although they do add to the ambiance of the dish.
 The meat mixture can be squeezed onto wide metal skewers, or formed into oblong meatballs, as stated in the recipe.

 Turkish Grill Spice

 I created a signature spice blend, Turkish Grill Spice, which you can find in my spice store, just for this recipe.
 If you don’t have it on hand, I have provided a substitution in the recipe notes below.

 Mediterranean Recipes for Dinner

 Serve them with a side of plain yogurt, a couple of side veggie dishes, and you have a filling and refreshing meal.
 Try with Turkish-style Braised Green Beans recipe, and the Parsley and Onion Salad found here.